swoole/docker-swoole/README.md

 * [orm](https://github.com/swoole/ext-orm): Disabled by default in most images.
 * [postgresql](https://github.com/swoole/ext-postgresql): Disabled by default in most images.
 * [serialize](https://github.com/swoole/ext-serialize): Enabled by default in most images.
-* [zookeeper](https://github.com/swoole/ext-zookeeper): Not yet installed in most images.
+* [zookeeper](https://github.com/swoole/ext-zookeeper): Disabled by default or not installed in most images.

 We also build development images where extra tools are included for testing, debugging, and monitoring purpose.
 Development images are tagged in the format of _&lt;image name&gt;:&lt;image tag&gt;-dev_ (a "dev" postfix added to the